 Sturdy

 The sink can withstand more pots and pans thanks to the self-rimming method of installation.
 It offers better support to the sink, and the chances of the sink cracking or yielding from the joint are next to nil, even when you pile on your heaviest pots and pans after a family meal.
-You can fill it to the brim with warm water and soap confidently for giving your dirty dishes a good scrub.
+You can fill it to the brim with warm water and soap confidently to give your dirty dishes a good scrub.
 You can even upgrade your standard single bowl sink to a workstation kitchen sink thanks to the self-supporting mechanism of top-mount sinks.

 What are the lesser-known benefits of going for top-mount kitchen sinks?

 Top-mounting maximizes the design flexibility for all homeowners.
-You can mount the sink on the counter in a conventional style, you can think about corner mounting your sink or installing a new sink on the kitchen island to maximize available workspace.
+You can mount the sink on the counter in a conventional style, you can think about corner mounting your sink, or installing a new sink on the kitchen island to maximize available workspace.
 Most importantly, you can play around with design ideas and sink types since you can readily remove a top-mount sink without disturbing the countertop and the surrounding cabinetry.
-You don’t have to worry about under-sink storage space or fixing a new support harness for the sink underneath.
-Top-mount sinks offer the maximum gratification by minimizing the workload.
+You donโt have to worry about under-sink storage space or fixing a new support harness for the sink underneath.
+Top-mount sinks offer the maximum gratification by minimizing the workload.ย

 What’s easier, replacement, or first-time installation?

 When replacing an old sink, you need to consider the dimensions of the cutout before you pick your sink.
 It is quite easy to replace an undermount sink with a top-mount variant.
 You will have to consider the changes in the water inlet and faucet levels before the installation.
-Additionally, you will need to add around half-an-inch to the existing dimensions of the cutout to find a top-mount sink that will fit perfectly into that hole.
-While shopping, measure the rim of self-rimming sinks to see what size will fit the countertop.
+Additionally, you will need to add around half an inch to the existing dimensions of the cutout to find a top-mount sink that will fit perfectly into that hole.
+While shopping, measure the rim of self-rimming sinks to see what size will fit the countertop.ย

 Installing a sink for the first time is much easier than replacing a sink.
-You can purchase a sink of desirable size, bring it home and then mark the countertop for cutting out the portion that will hold the sink.
+You can purchase a sink of a desirable size, bring it home, and then mark the countertop for cutting out the portion that will hold the sink.
 Replacement is a whole different ballgame.
 To know more about replacing your undermount sink with a more affordable and durable self-rimming sink, seek professional assistance before heading out for sink-shopping.

 Keep reading: